noandrea/geo2tz/README.md

 ## Motivations

-Geo coordinates might be a sensible information to share in many context, and I needed a self-hosted solution to ensure that coordinates where not leaked to 3rd party services.
+Geo-coordinates might be sensitive information to share in any context, and I needed a self-hosted solution to ensure that coordinates where not leaked to 3rd party services.
 On another side this feature is nicely self contained and having one service to expose it spares the effort to bundle the tz database everywhere.

 ## API

-the services exposes only one API:
+the service exposes only one API:

 ```http
 GET /tz/${LATITUDE}/${LONGITUDE}
 ```

-that returns a json reply (`http/200`):
+that returns a JSON reply (`http/200`):

 ```
 {